cameronapak/geeks-for-faith/src/content/posts/i-bought-a-domain.md

 2. What got us here won't get us there.
 What got you here won't get you there.
 Times are changing fast.
 3. We will need to drop our pride and scarcity mindset and link arms with one another in order to build the things God has for us to build

+I dream of a day to see more and more Christians in tech:

+- partner with the Holy Spirit to lead the way in digital innovation.
+- share to help one another succeed, because God is generous and has more resources than we can imagine.
+- find freedom in the Lord and create digital experiences that facilitate finding freedom through Christ and community.
+- subdue technology and make it obedient to Christ.

 Until next time, this is Cam Pak signing out. ✌️

 _— from Cam Pak_